 If you know or suspect you are sensitive to caffeine or have heart issues, you need to talk to your doctor before using a pre-workout powder or drink.

-Keep in mind the recommendations and limitations done by the studies and governing bodies use a daily intake level, not a per-drink level.
+Keep in mind the recommendations and limitations done by the studies and governing bodies

-With pre-workout drinks offering over 300mg per serving, you can quickly reach the caffeine limit for the entire day.
+With pre-workout drinks offering high doses over 300mg per serving, you can quickly reach the caffeine limit for the entire day.
 If this is the case, you may wish to look for a pre-workout brand that has less caffeine.